 Learn more →

-Mason’s Aspiring Scientists Progrm (ASSIP) provides high school juniors, seniors and college undergraduates interested in exploring science and medicine the opportunity to work alongside the university’s faculty researchers.
-Participants spend eight 40-hour weeks at Mason’s Prince William and Fairfax campuses working on real-world science projects related to global challenges such as cancer, HIV, biodefense and climate change.
+Mason’s Aspiring Scientists Program (ASSIP) provides high school juniors, seniors and college undergraduates interested in exploring science and medicine the opportunity to work alongside the university’s faculty researchers.
+Participants spend eight 40-hour weeks at Mason’s Science and Technology and Fairfax campuses working on real-world science projects related to global challenges such as cancer, HIV, biodefense and climate change.

 Learn more →

 Research centers are chartered organizations in the university.
 They are foci for larger groups of scientists and support staff organized around particular research areas.